ticianavalle/2017goals/README.md

 6. Oracle of Seasons
 8. Link's Awakening
 9. A Link Between Words
-10. The Legend of Zelda - finished
+10. The Legend of Zelda - playing
 11. Adventure of Link
 12. Majora's Mask
 13. Twilight Princess - playing